 Built by Baillie Scott, Blackwell Arts and Craft House is a treasure trove of furniture from the turn of the last century.
 The terraced gardens, designed by Thomas Mawson, offer superb views over the lake to the Coniston hills. – http://www.blackwell.org.uk

-Go to the waterfront in Bowness and hire your very own boat to cruise the tranquil waters of Lake Windermere under your own steam.
-The marina on Glebe Road offers electrically-powered craft that are easily handled, and allows you to explore the lake for an hour, half a day, or a full day. – http://www.bownessbaymarina.co.uk
+Go to the waterfront in Bowness and hire your very own boat.
+Cruise the tranquil waters of Lake Windermere under your own steam.
+The marina on Glebe Road offers electrically-powered craft that are easily handled.
+They allow you to explore the lake for an hour, half a day, or a full day. – http://www.bownessbaymarina.co.uk

-If you are thinking about what to do in Windermere with your children, Lakelovers thoroughly recommend a visit to this charming exhibition, which brings Beatrix Potter’s celebrated tales vividly to life.
-Youngsters will always remember their encounter with Benjamin Bunny, Peter Rabbit and friends, and they can even explore Mr. MacGregor’s garden.
+Wondering what to do in Windermere with your children?
+Lakelovers recommend a visit to this charming exhibition.
+It brings Beatrix Potter’s celebrated tales to vivid life.
+Youngsters will always remember their encounter with Benjamin Bunny, Peter Rabbit and friends.
+Plus they can even explore Mr. MacGregor’s garden.
 You may wish to take the car ferry across to Sawrey and visit Miss Potter’s home at Hilltop. – http://www.hop-skip-jump.com

-The Tourist Information Centre and Cafe is situated on Victoria Street near the our offices and the rail station, and is full of more great ideas for things to do in Windermere. – http://www.windermereinfo.co.uk
+The Tourist Information Centre and Cafe is situated on Victoria Street near the our offices and the rail station.
+It is full of more great ideas for things to do in Windermere. – http://www.windermereinfo.co.uk